OVERVIEW

 Meals included: Breakfast & Dinner

-A friendly auberge run by Celine and Pierre Arpin who always provide a warm welcome to hikers.
-Serving up simple and delicious dishes, this accommodation offers comfortable private rooms with ensuites.
-On arrival, it’s worth grabbing a refreshing beverage and kicking back on the sunny terrace before dinner.
+Serving up simple and delicious dishes, this rustic accommodation offers comfortable private rooms with en-suites.
+On arrival it’s worth grabbing a refreshing beer and kicking back to relax in the gardens before dinner.
+No wifi available.

 DAY 4